 *To view copies of USDA Animal Care Enforcement Actions (Complaints, Decision and Orders, Official Warnings and Stipulations), click here.

 High volume dog breeders and dog retailers are required to obtain a license from the Ohio Department of Agriculture.

-Animal rescues for dogs will be required to register their establishment with the Ohio Department of Agriculture.
+Animal rescues for dogs are required to register their establishment with the Ohio Department of Agriculture.

 The department will maintain a database of all persons registered to operate an animal rescue for dogs in Ohio.

 A. HIGH VOLUME DOG BREEDERS